Table of Contents

 Bentota beach is not only popular for beach hopping but also for water sports, due to its location Bentota beach has become a water sports centre on the island.

-Wide and shallow Bentota river and the ocean on the other side of the resort provides the best conditions for all types of water sports.
-Water sports are one of the most favourite activities for travellers who visit Bentota beach.
+The wide and shallow Bentota river and the ocean on the other side of the resort provide the best conditions for all types of water sports.
+Water sports are one of the favourite activities for travellers who visit Bentota beach.

-If you are a nature lover and wish to see some of the interesting nature reserves during your holiday in Bentota beach, there are several places to enjoy the rich green world of Sri Lanka within a short drive from Bentota.
-Kanneliya, Sinharaja rain forest is the most popular places to enjoy the rich forest vegetation here.
+If you are a nature lover and wish to see some of the interesting nature reserves during your holiday at Bentota beach, there are several places to enjoy the rich green world of Sri Lanka within a short drive from Bentota.
+Kanneliya, Sinharaja rain forest is the most popular place to enjoy the rich forest vegetation here.

 Don’t forget to take a boat ride along the Bentota River and head on to the country’s interior.
 This river cruise would be a lifetime experience for you.
 You would be able to see the rich mangrove forests on the river banks and a large number of aquatic bird species.
 Water monitors, crocodiles and monkeys are common animals here.

-Places to visit in Bentota beach Sri Lanka and surrounding area
+Places to visit in Bentota beach Sri Lanka and the surrounding area

 Madu River Boat Ride

 Several kilometres south of Bentota beach Sri Lanka in the direction of Galle on the Galle-Colombo main highway is another important place for nature lovers.
-It is none other than Madu Ganga or Madu river, one and only Ramsar wetland in the island, which was named as a Ramsar wetland due to its ecological importance.
+It is none other than Madu Ganga or Madu river, the one and only Ramsar wetland on the island, which was named a Ramsar wetland due to its ecological importance.

 This mangrove forest harbours a large number of species of fish, vertebrates, and avian fauna too.
 The best way to explore this natural wonder is to take the Madu riverboat ride, which lasts about 2 hours and it gives you the maximum pleasure of exploring the untamed mangrove wilderness at Madu Ganga.

 Galle-Bentota one day tour